GK-15/Information-Retrieval---Assignment3-Image-Search-Engine-Implementation/README.md

 # Information Retrieval--->Image Search Engine Implementation

   1. Our Main code runs in the file named IR_IMAGE_SEARCH_ENGINE_(GROUP_N).ipynb
-  2. To execute our code in the website which we created, the file named imagesearch.py has to be executed.
+  2. To Launch our website which we created, the file named imagesearch.py has to be executed.